-- A. The Food and Agriculture Councils (FACs) for each Service Center in which RD maintains an Area Office are required to meet, in person or virtually, to determine whether hazardous conditions (e.g., extreme weather conditions, serious interruptions in public transportation, earthquake, and disasters such as flood, fire or other natural phenomena) will cause a Service Center to be closed for the day, delay its starting time, or close early.
-The FAC (or the appropriate Agency supervisor, e.g., Area Director, if requested) considers weather conditions in the physical location of the office, not in the communities in which employees reside.
+A. The Food and Agriculture Councils (FACs) for each Service Center in which RD maintains an Area Office are required to meet, in person or virtually, to determine whether hazardous conditions (e.g., extreme weather conditions, serious interruptions in public transportation, earthquake, and disasters such as flood, fire or other natural phenomena) will cause a Service Center to be closed for the day, delay its starting time, or close early.
+The FAC (or the appropriate Agency supervisor, e.g., Area Director, if requested) considers weather conditions in the

+- physical location of the office, not in the communities in which employees reside.
 It is not necessary that FAC decisions be unanimous, but they are binding on staff. - B. The decision to close, delay opening, or open for normal business hours shall be made at the earliest practicable time to allow adequate time to notify employees of the closure before they depart for work.
 Each RD office shall establish methods of communication that will enable employees to be notified of closures or delayed openings before they leave their residences. - C. If the FAC declines to close an office, delay start time or allow early dismissal, RD staff of an Area Office may contact the appropriate Agency supervisor and request that he/she close that office. - D. When the FAC or appropriate Agency supervisor decides to close, delay start time, or allow early dismissal: - 1.
 Management shall enact a liberal leave policy. - 2.
 Employees with approved telework agreements (Core/Regular or Ad hoc/Situational) will continue to work at their approved alternative worksite, or they may elect to request leave. - 3.
 Affected employees who are non-teleworkers (opted out) will be granted the appropriate excused administrative leave in accordance with OPM guidance and/or government-wide regulations. - 4.
 After they have reviewed the Flexible Work Schedule section of OPM's "Handbook on Alternative Work Schedules" for guidance in determining normal arrival and departure times, employees with flexible work schedules impacted by this section shall, at their request, receive guidance from the Administrative Staff. - 5.
-Pre-Approved Leave: employees with pre-approved leave for the entire workday or employees who have requested unscheduled leave before early departure is announced shall, as applicable, be charged leave for the entire workday or the remainder of the workday.

-- F. When a Service Center is neither closed nor delayed from opening: - 1.
+Pre-Approved Leave: employees with pre-approved leave for the entire workday or employees who have requested unscheduled leave before early departure is announced shall, as applicable, be charged leave for the entire workday or the remainder of the workday. - E. When a Service Center is neither closed nor delayed from opening: - 1.
 Employees without telework agreements or who have opted out will need to request leave or Leave Without Pay (LWOP) for needed absence. - 2.
-Employees with approved Telework Agreements should expect to work from home or request leave. - 3.
+Employees with approved Telework Agreements should expect to work from home, work from their official duty station, or request leave. - 3.
 If an employee experiences difficulty traveling to work, all travel time will be in unpaid status.
-Travel time from home to work and back home is not considered to be in paid status under Federal Statute or OPM's policy on pay. - H. Individual Excusal.
+Travel time from home to work and back home is not considered to be in paid status under Federal Statute or OPM's policy on pay. - F. Individual Excusal.
 It is recognized that individual circumstances, such as the location of an employee's residence, may require excusals through liberal leave approval in times of inclement weather or hazardous conditions.
-The Agency shall consider such factors as the distance between an employee's home and the office, availability of public transportation, road closures near the employee's home but not near the office, efforts made by the employee to report to work on time, and the success of other similarly situated employees to get to the office. - I. Communications.
-Whenever reasonably possible, the Agency shall: (a) advise local media of an office closure or delayed opening; and (2) notify customers who have scheduled appointments that will be affected of the closure/opening. - J. When the Agency declares that hazardous weather/emergency conditions exist, it shall inform the designated Union official and all bargaining unit employees, by phone, or email, or other electronic means.
+The Agency shall consider such factors as the distance between an employee's home and the office, availability of public transportation, road closures near the employee's home but not near the office, efforts made by the employee to report to work on time, and the success of other similarly

-Section 12 - Accommodation for Religious Observances
+Section 11 - Accommodation for Religious Observances